Tuesday in the Twenty-Fourth Week of Ordinary Time

 No wonder people exclaimed, “A great prophet has arisen among us, and God has visited his people!”
 But these mighty deeds of Jesus which exceeded all that the prophets had ever done, were only a foreshadowing of even greater acts yet to come of which we are the beneficiaries: first, feeding the entire world every day with the bread of his body and the wine of his blood; second, healing people everywhere and throughout all time from the leprosy of their sins by a single immersion in the waters of Baptism.
 And third, he promises to raise us up, not one or two people, but all of us, and not just to a longer life on earth, but to eternal life.
 With St. John Chrysostom we can say, “Oh, how blessed we are!
-Jesus is with us, we have nothing to fear.”
+Jesus is with us.”

 1. 2 Kings 4:8-37 Elisha raises the Shunammite’s son.
 Jesus raises the widow’s son, Lk 7:11-17.